 In September, Renee and I hit the road, beginning what will be nearly two years of traveling across the commonwealth in search of these materials.
 We knew people would be interested in the project, but the level of interest we are encountering is beyond our expectations.
 At most of our events, all appointment slots are filled.
 We meet wonderful people who are excited to have the opportunity to share their items with us.
 A story about the project in the Washington Post in November generated even more interest.

-A typical scanning event is scheduled through a given locality’s Civil … read more »
+A typical scanning event is scheduled through a given locality’s Civil War Sesquicentennial … read more »

 Next year marks the 150th anniversary of the beginning of the Civil War.
 The war’s effect on the people of Virginia was immense – especially to those families who lost loved ones in battle.
 The pain, grief, and other emotions felt by these families are witnessed by reading the letters contained in the many Civil War collections housed at the Library of Virginia.